Anne Travers: Well, when I was a little girl I thought I'd like to be a scientist, so I became a scientist.

 - Though it kinda hinted Travers's memory had been a tad off (Just a tad mind you).

-- There's also a poster for a movie released in the mid-60s in one of the Underground stations, something nobody remembered until the episodes were recovered.
+- There's also a poster for In the Heat of the Night in one of the Underground stations, something nobody remembered until the episodes were recovered.

 - Offscreen Moment of Awesome: We never see the historic moment when the Doctor meets Lethbridge-Stewart for the first time.
 It's worth stressing that this would be the case even if episode 3 were not missing.

 - Out-of-Character Moment: When Jamie and the soldiers are surrounded by Yeti, Jamie tells them not to attack, as they wouldn't stand a chance and shows an interest in studying it.
 Seeing as how the Doctor is absent from the second episode, Jamie fills in for him.